xsjcTony/remark-magic-link/docs/src/guide/index.md

 ## Options

-The only required option is [`linksMap`](/api/#linksMap) if you are using the default [handlers](/api/handler), which is an object where the keys are the texts to be matched and the values are the links and icons to be used.
+The only required option is [`linksMap`](/api/#linksMap) if you are using the default [handlers](/api/handler), which is an object where keys are the texts to be matched and values are the links and icons to be used.

 Refer to [API Reference](/api/) for advanced usages.